 Not sure if this is the new fancy "vibe coding" trend that I had experienced ... 😅

-Download the latest GlobalPermissions.ps1 file which contains a new function called Get-GlobalPermission which will retrieve all vSphere Global Permissions including the principal name and their assigned vSphere Role.
+Download the latest GlobalPermissions.ps1 file which contains a new function called Get-GlobalPermission which will retrieve all vSphere Global Permissions including the principal name, assigned vSphere Role and where the role is defined at (global permission vs inventory permission)

 Below is an example of using the new function, which will require you to run the Connect-VIServer, as that is required to correlate between the vSphere Role ID provided by the function and the actual vSphere Role Name provided by the native PowerCLI cmdlet.